M-RBR/learn-the-arabic-alphabet/README.md

 - 🔤 The Arabic letter on the front
 - 📝 The name of the letter on the back
-- 📖 A modal with an example word that starts with
+- 📖 A modal with an example word

 ---